joinednode/joinednode-blog/_posts/2015-10-30-multi-tenant.md

 };
 {% endhighlight %}

 Your application has no control over the code your customers write.
 Some problems that you must account for when running untrusted code on behalf of your customers is data isolation between customers and fair consumption of computing resources.
-These are the exact problems that Joined Node Tasks address.
+These are the exact problems that Joined Node Recipes address.
 By executing your customer code using Joined Node you benefit from the isolation guarantees they provide.

-This is how you could execute your customer code using Tasks:
+This is how you could execute your customer code using Recipes:

 {% highlight javascript %}
 	var request = require('request');